 The company has also introduced a new sensory feature for the device called “headset feedback” that can make games and experiences even more immersive.

-Headset feedback uses a built-in motor with vibrations to simulate in-game events — it can, for instance, mimic the feel of a character’s elevated pulse rate while they are hiding from a threat or the feel of objects passing close to a character’s head, the report said.
+Headset feedback uses a built-in motor with vibrations to simulate in-game events — it can, for instance, it can mimic the feel of a character’s elevated pulse rate while hiding from a threat or the feel of objects passing close to a character’s head, the report said.

 The headset can detect the motion of your eyes, allowing you to interact with the game environment as you would interact with the real world.

-As for the PS VR2 Sense controllers, they will have key features from the DualSense controllers, particularly haptic feedback and adaptive triggers.
+As for the PS VR2 Sense controllers will have key features from the DualSense controllers, particularly haptic feedback and adaptive triggers.